 And remember Dr. Newton?
-In 1946 he stood trial a second time for assault to murder of Dr. Hunt in 1942.
+In 1946 he stood trial a second time for assault to murder Dr. Hunt (who had been killed by Thomas) in 1942.
 Newton was found guilty and sentenced to two years in prison.
 He served one year before being paroled.

 Ping!
 In 1947 an appeals court overturned Jim Thomas’s third trial and ordered a fourth trial.

 In 1948 supporters of Lyndon Johnson evoked the name of Jim Thomas as Johnson and Coke Stevenson sought the nomination in the Democratic primary in the race for a U.S. Senate seat.
 Johnson won the seat.

 By 1948 Fort Worth was entering its era of gangland violence.
 And Jim Thomas, free on bond while awaiting that fourth trial, made himself right at home here.

 By the time Fort Worth gangland figure Lon Holley was “taken for a ride” in 1948, Thomas had moved to Fort Worth and was living at 2117 Hillcrest Street.